radosavb/fudbal-vue-v2/README.md

 # fudbal-app

-With this app you can register, create profile, log in and apply, or apply a friend for a football game on any day of the week.
+With this app you can register, create a profile, log in and apply, or apply a friend for a football game on any day of the week.
-You can also cancel coming for you or for a friend and see other users profiles.
+You can also cancel coming for you or for a friend and see other users profile.
-Backend developed and db created with Google Firebase.
+Backend developed and database created with Google Firebase.

 ## Online